bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s think about some of the things you&apos;'ve learned.
-One of the first tools that&apos;'s now in your toolbox is that you can view and edit code, which is something a lot of people have difficulty with.
+Let&apos;s think about some of the things you&apos;ve learned.
+One of the first tools that&apos;s now in your toolbox is that you can view and edit code, which is something a lot of people have difficulty with.
 You can use that editor to modify an existing HTML file.
 You can create one from scratch.
-There&apos;'s a lot of different things that you can do using the editors that you&apos;'ve now mastered.
+There&apos;s a lot of different things that you can do using the editors that you&apos;ve now mastered.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 280.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->